Adding Authentication — Agentuity Documentation

 Connection String (Simplest)

-Just provide the connection string and Agentuity handles the rest:
+Provide the connection string and Agentuity configures Better Auth with the default plugins:

 import { createAuth } from '@agentuity/auth';